varnitsingh/Insta-Bot/README.md

 1. Python (preferably 3.5 or greater than that )
 2.  geckodriver.exe , which can be downloaded from https://github.com/mozilla/geckodriver/releases .
 Note that this exe file has to be placed in the PATH
+3.Firefox Browser.

-3. Libraries to be included :
+Libraries to be included :
     Selenium
     Random